openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 ```
 <xml>
 <item id="f980a911-010d-35af-f480-deca7fd5530c" itemdefid="6e85ce64-9a11-c5e7- 69a4-bd30ec61007f" itemstatus="live" key="2" version="1">
-<name>EQUELLA web site</name>
+<name>openEQUELLA web site</name>
-<description> With product and service information, eNewsletters and links to support materials, the EQUELLA web site is a key resource for new clients.
+<description> With product and service information, eNewsletters and links to support materials, the openEQUELLA web site is a key resource for new clients.
 Come and check it out! </description>
 ...
 </item>
 <metadata>